 Steam train buffs will be delighted to hear that Cuba is awash with steam trains (there are reputed to be over 100 across the island).

 The bad news is that very few of them are operational and, at times, even the operational ones are, well, going nowhere.

-The most famous steam train service in Cuba is the line that runs from the beautiful, colonial town of Trinidad to the equally beautiful Valley of the Sugar Mills.
+The most famous (when it is actually running) steam train service in Cuba is the line that runs from the beautiful, colonial town of Trinidad to the equally beautiful but haunting Valley of the Sugar Mills.

 As the name suggests, the Valley of the Sugar Mills was once the epicentre of Cuba’s sugar growing industry and the line was used to transport the sugar cane from the plantations to the nearby port.

 One of the most popular excursions in Trinidad.
-The steam train departs Trinidad at 09.30, returning around 2.30, and includes visits to the Manaca Iznaga plantation and nearby hacienda Guachinango.
+The train (be it steam or replacement diesel) generally departs Trinidad in the morning, returning later that afternoon, and includes visits to the Manaca Iznaga plantation and nearby hacienda Guachinango.